Research Interests

 - Professor of Civil and Environmental Engineering

-- Professor of Environmental Science and Policy
+- Professor in the Division of Environmental Natural Sciences

 - Associate of the Duke Initiative for Science & Society